DrInfiniteExplorer/enumerable/README.md

 `size_t count(pred)` | Returns the number of elements in the sequence which fullfills the predicate `pred`.
 Same as if you'd call `this.filter(pred).count()`
 `T elementAt(index)` | Returns the value of the element at index `index` in the sequence.
 Throws std::out_of_range if the sequence is shorter than the supplied index.
 `T elementAtOrDefault(index)` | Returns the value of the element at index `index` in the sequence.
 Returns a default-initialized T if the sequence is shorter than the supplied index.
-`T elementAtOrValue(index)` | Returns the value of the element at index `index` in the sequence.
+`T elementAtOrValue(index, value)` | Returns the value of the element at index `index` in the sequence.
 Returns `value` if the sequence is shorter than the supplied index.
 `T first()` | Returns the value of the first element in the sequence.
 Throws std::out_of_range if the sequence is empty.
 `T first(pred)` | Returns the value of the first element in the sequence that fullfills `pred`.
 Throws std::out_of_range if the sequence is empty or no such element is found.
 `T firstOrDefault()` | Returns the value of the first element in the sequence.
 Returns a default-initialized T if the sequence is empty.